mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 You might be thinking "_"Many" former Prime Ministers?
 Surely you jest_".
 And yet I assure you I am deadly serious.

-![prime minsters google search since 2009 timeline](/img/sunburnt-country/pms.png) *australia are you ok*
+![prime minsters google search since 2009 timeline](/img/sunburnt-country/pms.png) *Here are the leaders of some countries since 2009.
+What I'd like to know is: australia are you ok*

 For security reasons, we try to change our Prime Minister every six months, and to never use the same Prime Minister on multiple websites.[^kevin07]

 [^kevin07]: Except Kevin Rudd, but that was _one time_ and we were kinda going through some stuff.

-But like, don't get me wrong, I love Australia (let's be honest the [national anthem](https://www.youtube.com/watch?v=XfR9iY5y94s) fricken slaps), I just really wanted to say that multiple websites thing.
+But like, don't get me wrong, I actually love Australia (let's be honest the [national anthem](https://www.youtube.com/watch?v=XfR9iY5y94s) fricken slaps).

 ## "Can you hack this man?"